EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-5-new-html.md

 ```

-This installs the latest version of BigBlueButton 2.5-dev with Let’s encrypt certificate and the API demos.
+This installs the latest version of BigBlueButton 2.5 with Let’s encrypt certificate and the API demos.
 With the API demos installed, you can open `https:///` in a browser (where `` is the hostname you specified in the `bbb-install-2.5.sh` command), enter your name, and click ‘Join’ to join ‘Demo Meeting’.
 For more information, see the [bbb-install-2.5.sh](https://github.com/bigbluebutton/bbb-install/blob/master/bbb-install-2.5.sh) documentation.

-BigBlueButton 2.5-dev is under active development.
-While we don’t recommend setting it up in a production environment yet, we do encourage administrators to try out the build with others and give us feedback on [our bigbluebutton-dev mailing list](https://groups.google.com/g/bigbluebutton-dev).
+We welcome feedback on [our bigbluebutton-dev mailing list](https://groups.google.com/g/bigbluebutton-dev).

 Development
 ----------